Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 <p>
 The Class Symbol represents the render primitive used to symbolize an Indexed 3D Scene Layer.
 MeshSymbol3D is the only supported type of Symbol.</p>

-The Class Symbol has the following structure :
+The Class Symbol has the following structure:

 <table>
 	<tr>